“I thought Summer PAL was a wonderful experience.”

 - Explore ways to improve time management, organization, and executive functions

 - Learn the ins and outs of campus resources

 - Discover strategies in reading, writing, speaking and note-taking that work for you

-* A "day student" commuter option is available for students unable to participate in the residential program.
+*A "day student" commuter option is available for students unable to participate in the on-campus residential program.

 Some limited scholarships are available for students who are registered in Summer PAL.
 Summer PAL scholarship applications must be received by May 15, 2016.
 Contact Dr. Lynn Abrahams for more information.

 (Curry/PAL Accepted Students Only)